-Acrylic plastic, also called PMMA (Polymethyl methacrylate), is a transparent thermoplastic material known by its chemical name “plexiglass,” with excellent strength, rigidity, and optical clarity.
+Acrylic plastic, also known by many names like PMMA (Polymethyl methacrylate), Plexiglass, Plexiglas, etc., is a transparent thermoplastic material known by its chemical name “plexiglass,” with excellent strength, rigidity, and optical clarity.
 The material has many similarities with Polycarbonate and, due to its high impact resistance, is also heavily utilized as a replacement for glass.

-One key difference between acrylic and polycarbonate is that the former doesn’t contain the potentially harmful substance bisphenol-A (BPA), and the latter has greater impact strength.
+One key difference between acrylic and polycarbonate is that the former doesn’t contain the potentially harmful substance bisphenol-A (BPA), and the latter has more significant impact strength.

-The supreme optical properties make it one of the clearest plastic on the market.
-Advantageous transparency makes it suitable for various applications.
+The supreme optical properties make it one of the clearest plastics on the market.
+In addition, good transparency makes it suitable for various applications.

-Today, most acrylic plastic is sold in the form of sheets of varying thickness depending on the applications, but it can also be found in the form of rods or tubes.
-The stylized frosted, non-glare, and mirrored versions are making the rounds in the market too.
+Today, most acrylic plastic is sold in sheets of varying thickness depending on the applications, but it can also be found in the form of rods or tubes.

 How is Acrylic made?